Poll watchers emerge as a flashpoint in battle over ballots

 “When they sign in, they have to agree to follow the rules that are guided by statute.
 If they don’t follow the rules ... they will be removed from the location,” said Joe Gloria, the chief elections official in Clark County, which includes Las Vegas.

-The Trump campaign has sought to halt the counting of mail ballots in the county.
-They are asking that their poll watchers be granted more access to oversee operations at the county elections office, saying they are kept too far away to be able to see if signatures match voter registration records.
+The Trump campaign had sought to halt the counting of mail ballots in the county, saying observers were being kept too far away to be able to see if signatures matched voter registration records.

-“There have been a number of mail ballots turned in to Clark County Department of Elections that are being processed without meaningful observation,” said Adam Laxalt, co-chair of the Trump campaign in Nevada.
-“With the issues that have been reported regarding the election, we are now more than ever concerned with the lack of the transparency in observing and challenging possible invalid ballots.”
+“With the issues that have been reported regarding the election, we are now more than ever concerned with the lack of the transparency in observing and challenging possible invalid ballots,” said Adam Laxalt, co-chair of the Trump campaign in Nevada.

-In Pennsylvania, disputes over poll watchers were concentrated largely in Philadelphia, where the Trump campaign complained its observers could not get close enough to see whether mail-in ballot envelopes had signatures along with eligible voters' names and addresses.
-Ballots without that could be challenged or disqualified.
+That lawsuit was settled Thursday afternoon after election officials agreed to provide additional access at a ballot processing facility in Las Vegas.

 All-access digital subscription